CharlieGitDB/Create_Walking_Skeleton/README.md

 # Create_Walking_Skeleton

 This is my first attempt at a desktop application using electron.
-(The same program that has made Slack, GitHubs IDE Atom, and many more)
+(The same utility that has made Slack, GitHubs IDE Atom, and many more)

 It runs on Linux, OSX, and Windows.